origranot/ts-logger/README.md

 This library provides a few built-in log transports that can be used out of the box:

 - Console: This transport outputs log messages to the console.
+- Udp: this transport sends log messages to a UDP server.
 - File: This transport writes log messages to a file on disk.
 - JSON: This transport outputs log messages in JSON format, which can be easily processed by other systems.